munificent/game-programming-patterns/book/subclass-sandbox.markdown

     wildly varied, we can still expect plenty of overlap.
 Many of them will spawn visual effects and play sounds in the same way.
 A freeze ray, heat ray, and Dijon mustard ray are all pretty similar when you get down to it.
-    If the people implementing those don't coordinate, that's going to be a lot of duplicate code and effort.
+    If the people implementing those don't coordinate, there's going to be a lot of duplicate code and effort.

  *  *Every part of the game engine will get coupled to these classes.* Without